As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Air fry at 390 degrees for 5 minutes.
 For obvious reasons, you won’t want to flip it.

-Here are more air fryer entrees you’ll enjoy:
+Here are more air fryer entrees that are guaranteed to please.

 - Vegan lasagna for one